A Brief History of John Fowler & Co

 Fowler sold their steam and internal combustion road-roller business, to Marshall & Sons of Gainsborough in 1937.
 Production of other steam engines ceased and the servicing of existing engines was passed on to J&H McLaren of the nearby Midland Engine Works on Jack Lane, Hunslet.
 This servicing work was undertaken in a part of the former Manning Wardle works.

 Realising that the future was petrol and diesel powered Fowler effectively washed their hands of the steam business by 1938.
-There was still demand for a few more plantation locomotives for Australia but one of these orders was passed on to Hudswell Clarke and became their works number 1705.
+There was still demand for a few more plantation locomotives, one of these orders was passed on to Kitson & Co for Uganda Sugar.
+Though it carried Fowler's works number 21648 it was in fact Kitson's 5475.
+Kitson themselves finished locomotive manufacture shortly after this and a further Fowler steam locomotive order was forwarded to Hudswell Clarke, Fowler 22752 being Hudswell's works number 1705.
 Fowler sold some plantation locomotive designs to Bundaberg Foundry in Queensland and eight more engines were produced in Bundaberg in the 1950s

 Above - Fowler designed locomotive built by Bundaberg Foundry for Queensland sugarcane railways. preserved at the Ballyhooly Railway in Australia.(Photo Kris Ward)